Collections & Current Exhibits

 - The Cranial Concept highlights Dr. William G. Sutherland and his development of cranial osteopathy, and features two of Dr. Sutherland’s unusual research “helmets

 - Despite the Body of Evidence is a six-part exhibit that traces the history of western anatomical study from ancient Greek medicine to the present.
 It features a wide variety of anatomical illustrations and dissection-related artifacts, along with a history of body-snatching, a full-sized transparent anatomical mannequin, and a brief history of the ASO’s anatomy department.

 - The Museum also maintains a series of smaller exhibits that showcase artifacts relating to various aspects of the osteopathic profession.

 - The Historic Medicinal Plant Garden, located just outside Heritage Hall, features a wide variety of shrubs, trees, and perennials grown for medicinal use by early American physicians.
-They are presented in a modern landscape that also includes a small fish pond, seating areas, a picnic table, and interpretive information.
+They are presented in a modern landscape that also includes two statues, seating areas, a picnic table, and interpretive information.
 Please see catalog for more information about our early medicinal plants.

-- The Still Family Gravesite, located adjacent to the Kirksville campus in Forest llewellyn Cementery, in 2011-2012 the Museum and ATSU worked with the City of Kirksville to re-develop and improve access and the appearance of the Still Family Gravesite.
-The Museum designed and oversaw the inauguration of decorative fencing, brick pathways, seating areas, as well as improvements to the access stairs and site specific landscaping.
-Be sure to visit the site if you’re ever in town; it’s especially a must-see for our internaitonal guests.
+- The Still Family Gravesite, located adjacent to the ATSU-Kirksville campus in Forest Llewellyn Cemetery.
+Be sure to visit the site if you’re ever in town; it’s especially a must-see for our international guests.

 The interior exhibits are open to the public six days a week, free of charge.
 See the Hours, Directions, and Contact